How to Avoid Costly Security Breaches and Data Risks

 As newer technologies make it easier for us to store and access information, it creates new opportunities for security breaches and data risks that can affect thousands or millions of people in a single attack.
 Avoiding threats starts with the data center you choose and continues with protection protocols you put into place.

 Falling victim to security breaches

 It seems as though every month we hear news of another notable organization falling victim to a security breach where sensitive information and data is exposed.
-In fact, according to USA Today, 43% of companies experienced a data breach in the past year, up 10% from the previous year.
+In fact, according to BetaNews, more than 60% of organizations suffered some form of ransomware attack in 2016.
 The latest security breaches create a concerning trend, one that has organizations scared stiff.
-Many are re-evaluating their technology initiatives or scrutinizing their existing technology infrastructures as a result.
+In addition to the costs associated with recovering from a data breach, organizations also suffer data loss and reputation damage.
+As a result, many are now choosing to re-evaluate their technology initiatives, scrutinizing their existing technology infrastructures as a result.

 Addressing IT risks before incidents occur

 That means organizations need to address IT security risks before these incidents occur.
-This includes identifying key threats, reviewing existing security vulnerabilities and challenges to the agency’s data, enforcing risk management processes and common control frameworks, executing incident management processes (when crises occur), and empowering experts to maintain regular communications about security-related issues.
+This includes identifying key threats, reviewing existing security vulnerabilities and challenges, securing vulnerable endpoints, enforcing risk management processes and common control frameworks, executing incident management processes (when crises occur), and empowering experts to maintain regular communications about security-related issues.

 Being informed about security risks is not enough, though.
 Organizations need to align their security intelligence plans with those they serve as well as with their employees.
 Integrating three-step security protocols, for example, can help prevent a password security breach, which is one of the most common methods used by hackers to gain access to a company’s internal system.